mtlynch/mtlynch.io/content/posts/tinypilot/index.md

 <img src="tinypilot-bios.gif">

-I built a new headless VM server this year and used TinyPilot to install [Proxmox](https://www.proxmox.com/en/), an open source hypervisor and web interface for managing VMs.
+I built a new headless VM server this year and used TinyPilot to install [Proxmox](https://www.proxmox.com/en/), an open-source hypervisor and web interface for managing VMs.

 TinyPilot allowed me to manage the entire install from my browser.
 It was definitely more pleasant than my old process of dragging computers around and swapping cables back and forth.